EvanHahn/HumanizeDuration.js/README.md

 **unitMeasures**

-Customize the value used to calculate each unit of time
+Customize the value used to calculate each unit of time.

 ```js
 humanizeDuration(400)    // '0.4 seconds'